White Iverson

-"White Iverson" is the debut single by American rapper and singer Post Malone.
+"White Iverson" is the debut single by American musician Post Malone.
 It was released through Republic Records on August 14, 2015, as the lead single from his debut studio album, Stoney (2016).
 It was originally released on February 4, 2015, through Malone's SoundCloud account.
 Malone produced and wrote it alongside FKi 1st and Rex Kudo.
 It peaked at number 14 on the Billboard Hot 100 songs chart in the United States.
-The single is widely known as the first that gained him mainstream attention.
+The single is widely known as the song that garnered him mainstream attention.

 Background and release

 Post moved to Los Angeles and met FKi 1st, who introduced him to Rex Kudo, who in turn helped him produce "White Iverson".
 Post recorded the song two days after he wrote it.
 He thought of the name after getting braids in his hair, thinking he looked like a "White Iverson", a reference to the professional basketball player, Allen Iverson.
 Upon completion in February 2015, it was uploaded to Post's SoundCloud account.
 It quickly brought him attention from record labels, gaining over a million plays the month it was uploaded.
 He decided to sign with Republic Records.